robinboncoeur/mygitblender/README.md

 # [ Update Log ]
+Update 30-Apr-2018: version 0.5.91 Relative path (invalid path) trapped, test and working in Linux.
+To test on the Mac and Windows Much debug code commented out but not removed.
+Dialogue box still does not respond to clicking [OK].
+Very much still in Alpha.

 Update 29-Apr-2018: version 0.5.9 Relatively stable version, full debugging / testing in progress.
 Debug code commented out but not removed.
 Please report bugs to the Issues page: https://github.com/robinboncoeur/FigureShaders/issues.

 Update 26-Apr-2018: version 0.5.8 Reads and writes (creates if it doesn't exist) CSV files.
 Edit image file association to regions to shader.
 Initial debugging / testing started.